-4.1 Myths and criticisms
+5.1 Myths and criticisms

-• Too theoretical - risk appetite is often referred to as being a theoretical concept that exists mainly for assurance purposes.
+Too theoretical - risk appetite is often referred as being a theoretical concept that exists mainly for assurance purposes.

-• Implementation challenges - many organisations struggle to make risk appetite part of everyday management procedures.
+Implementation challenges - many organisations struggle to make risk appetite part of everyday management procedures.

-• Stifling entrepreneurship - there is a view that defining risk appetite puts limits on entrepreneurialism, creating a 'straitjacket'.
+Stifling entrepreneurship - there is a view that defining risk appetite puts limits on entrepreneurialism, creating a 'straitiacket'.

-• Quantification challenges - some believe that a qualitative approach is too simplistic, whilst others argue that a quantitative approach may be time-consuming and hard to determine accurately, if at all, especially outside of the financial services industry.

-• One-size-fits-all approach - if the process of setting, implementing and maintaining the risk appetite is not specific to the organisation, the topic will not be embraced by all employees and therefore it will become an inefficient and ineffective process.

-• Process is too simplistic or too complex - if the risk appetite is too simplistic, or too many hoops have to be jumped through to comply, the topic of risk may remain isolated from key decisions.

-• Lack of business context - risk appetite statements are not aligned to the functions and associated objectives and indicators of the organisational units.
+- Quantification challenges some believe that a qualitative approach is too simplistic, whilst others argue that a quantitative approach may be time-consuming and hard to determine accurately, if at all, especially outside of the financial services industry. - One-size-fits-all approach if the process of setting, implementing and maintaining the risk appetite is not specific to the organisation, the topic is not embraced by all employees and therefore becomes an inefficient and ineffective process. - Process is too simplistic or too complex - if the risk appetite is too simplistic, or too many hoops have to be jumped through to comply, the topic of risk may remain isolated from key decisions. - Lack of business context - risk appetite statements are not aligned to the functions and associated objectives and indicators of the organisational units.

-• Lack of commonly accepted terminology - it has often been noted that there is confusion created by the terms risk appetite, risk tolerance and risk threshold.

-• Lack of buy-in from internal stakeholders - if the process is completed in isolation at the top of the organisation, there is a danger that key inputs from all levels of the organisation will be missed, with the risk appetite therefore becoming inappropriate.

-• 'Paralysis by analysis' - if there are too many risk appetite metrics, often they are ignored in the context of decision-making.

-• Too rigid - if risk appetite is cast in stone and fails to evolve in line with internal and external drivers, it will cease to be relevant and useful, and so it will be ignored.

-• Not aligned to cultural incentives - if renumeration of other incentives conflict with the application of agreed risk appetite, other personal drivers such as bonuses for reaching income targets may be put first.

-• Translation issues - often, the translation of risk terminology into more meaningful language causes confusion and misinterpretation.
-The approach to setting and managing risk appetite proposed in section 2 The Importance of Risk Appetite and sections 3.2.4 Communication and 3.2.2 People has attempted to address these issues, enabling risk managers and decision-makers to overcome related challenges with mature methods.
+- Lack of commonly accepted terminology it has often been noted that there is confusion created by the terms risk appetite, risk tolerance and risk threshold. - Lack of buy-in from internal stakeholders if the process is completed in isolation at the top of the organisation, there is a danger that key inputs from all levels of the organisation will be missed, with the risk appetite therefore becoming inappropriate. - 'Paralysis by analysis' if there are too many risk appetite metrics, often they are ignored in the context of decision-making. - Too rigid - if risk appetite is cast in stone and fails to evolve in line with internal and external drivers, it will cease to be relevant and useful, and so will be ignored. - Not aligned to cultural incentives if renumeration or other incentives conflict with the application of agreed risk appetite, other personal drivers such as bonuses for reaching income targets may be put first. - Translation issues - often, the translation of risk terminology into more meaningful languages causes confusion and misinterpretation.
+The approach to setting and managing risk appetite proposed in Section 3 on the Importance of Risk Appetite and sections 4.2.4 on Communication and 4.2.2 on People, Training and Development has attempted to address these issues, enabling risk managers and decision-makers to overcome related challenges with mature methods.

-"Far too frequently, conversations about risk only happen at board or senior management level and information "from the ground" who know risks in their own areas is not inputted.
-Furthermore, if the process around understanding risks within the organization is too complex, too rigid or is written in language which staff find difficult to understand, any conversations about risk appetite are likely to be devoid of many who could provide valuable input."
+"Far too frequently, conversations about risk only happen at Board or senior management level, and information 'from those on the ground' who know the risks in their own areas is not inputted.
+Furthermore, if the process around understanding risks within the organisation is too complex, too rigid or is written in language which staff find difficult to understand, any conversations about risk appetite are likely to be devoid of many who could provide valuable input."

-Head of Thought Leadership, The BCI
+- Head of Thought Leadership, The BCI

-The process described in section 2 The Importance of Risk Appetite, where risk appetite is both an integral part of strategy setting and based on organisation culture, helps to mitigate these criticisms.
-Risk appetite cannot be treated as an 'add-on', it should provide a framework through which business processes can be used to exploit opportunities in a controlled manner.
-Section 3 The Role of Culture also serves to address these criticisms, explaining practical ways in which the pitfalls can be avoided, particularly through consideration of the seven drivers of risk culture.
+The process described in Section 3 on the Importance of Risk Appetite, where risk appetite is both an integral part of strategy setting and based on organisation culture, helps to mitigate these criticisms.
+Risk appetite cannot be treated as an "add-on", it should provide a framework through which business processes can be used to exploit opportunities in a controlled manner.
+Section 4 on the Role of Culture also serves to address these criticisms, explaining practical ways in which the pitfalls can be avoided, particularly through consideration of the seven drivers of risk culture.